Charles Wooten: First murders

 In April 1969, Wooten, then imprisoned on a 5-year prison sentence for armed robbery, was paroled after serving only 18 months.
-On September 1, he and an unnamed 16-year-old accomplice went to a gas station on the North Side of Fort Worth, where they abducted and later shot the 58-year-old attendant, Loyd Dewey Choat.
+On September 1, he and an unnamed 16-year-old accomplice went to a gas station on the North Side of Fort Worth, where they kidnapped and later shot the 58-year-old attendant, Loyd Dewey Choat.
 A few days later, the man's body was found in a creekbed near Watauga.
 According to one sheriff's suspicions, the killer might have brought two teenage girls to view Choat's body, but the reason for this belief was never established.
 Later that month, police brought murder charges 18-year-old Stephen James Duffy and 21-year-old Henry W. Baldwin, as it was initially believed that they were the ones responsible for the killing.

 On November 6, the day of Wooten's bachelor party, he, along with his 18-year-old brother-in-law Michael Wayne Bush and 17-year-old Gerald Ross Weatherly, decided that they would rob a local gas station attendant working the night shift, a 26-year-old man by the name of David Daniels.
 The day after, the trio entered the gas station and robbed it, with Wooten stabbing Daniels 36 times before fleeing.
 Both Choat and Daniels' murders were initially thought to be unconnected, until shortly after Wooten's arrest on December 20, when he was caught after attempting to rob a grocery store where his father, Arlis "Edward" Wooten, worked as an assistant manager.
 By the end of the month, the underage accomplice implicated him in the Choat murder, which was quickly followed up by Bush and Weatherly, who in turn implicated him in the Daniels' killing.
 As a result, Wooten was held without bond on two counts of capital murder, with the charges levelled against Duffy and Baldwin being subsequently dropped.

-While awaiting trial, Wooten claimed that he had shot a young blond woman three times as she was exiting a bathroom, but claimed that he was unable to remember neither the date or location of where this supposed crime had occurred.
+While awaiting trial, Wooten claimed that he had shot a young blonde woman three times as she was exiting a bathroom, but claimed that he was unable to remember neither the date or location of where this supposed crime had occurred.
 The sheriff presiding over his detention, Lon Evans, nonetheless contacted sheriffs and police departments all around the area, none of which reported having a crime with such characteristics.
 As a result, this supposed "confession" of Wooten's was considered a hoax and ignored.
 On May 26, 1970, in the middle of his trial, Wooten pleaded guilty to both murders in a bid to avoid the death penalty, which had been sought by the district attorney.
 As a result, he was convicted and sentenced to two consecutive life terms, which were stacked with another life sentence amassed from his guilty plea to the grocery store robbery in December 1969.